Do you offer pet taxidermy?

 How do I take care of my taxidermy?

 It is important that you never place your taxidermy in direct sunlight.
 This will result in faded colours.
-A regular dusting is also recommended.
+A regular dusting is also recommended, as well as spraying your taxidermy with an insecticide spray every four months.

 Help!
 My taxidermy animal is losing hair/feathers!